Skip to contents

 nirs_channels

-A list() of character vectors indicating mNIRS channel names to operate on within each interval (see Details).
-Must match column names in data exactly.
-Retrieved from metadata if not defined explicitly.
+A character vector or a list() of character vectors of mNIRS channel names to operate on within each interval (see Details).
+Names must match column names in data exactly.

 time_channel